 Feeling “Queer Enough”: Finding Authentic Pleasure as a Queer Person

-This post is about those invisible scripts: where they come from, how they show up in queer life, and what it might look like to break free—not to conform to a better version of queerness, but to come home to your own body and truth.
+This post explores those invisible scripts—where they come from, how they show up, and what it means to break free.
+Not to perfect queerness, but to come home to your own body and truth.

 What Are Sexual Scripts?

 Sexual scripts are the social rules and internalized blueprints that tell us what sex is supposed to be like.
-They shape our expectations around:
+As sociologist William Simon explained in his landmark work Sexual Conduct, sexual scripts shape how culture teaches us to understand desire, power, and pleasure.

 These scripts often start in childhood—through media, religion, family systems, or early sexual experiences—and evolve as we move through our identities.